FoalTS/foal/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Feature request
+name: Question
-about: Suggest an idea.
+about: Ask a question.
 title: ''
-labels: feature request
+labels: question
 assignees: ''

 ---